Sagging (fashion): Sweden

 In 2006, a school library in Falkenberg banned sagging, citing concerns about the students' inability to walk properly.
 However, after a student rebellion, in which students advocated for their right to follow the trend, the school withdrew the ban.

 In 2007, further schools banned sagging pants in physical education classes for safety reasons.
 It was reported that some students were even struggling to manoeuvre through the cafeteria as they were unable to hold their food trays whilst constantly adjusting their sagging pants.

 In 2009, public swimming pools in Sweden began banning sagging boardshorts or swim trunks.

 United Kingdom

 Young people of the United Kingdom began sagging in the early 1990s in order to display designer underwear labels such as Calvin Klein and Tommy Hilfiger.

-In 2010, the Crown Prosecution Service attempted to serve 18-year-old Ellis Drummond from Rushden with an ASBO (Anti-social behaviour order) preventing him from "wearing trousers so low beneath the waistline that members of the public are able to see his underwear."
-However, the ASBO was withdrawn after the judge commented that such a ban would breach Drummond's human rights.
+In 2010, the Crown Prosecution Service attempted to serve 18-year-old Ellis Drummond from Rushden with an anti-social behaviour order (ASBO) preventing him from "wearing trousers so low beneath the waistline that members of the public are able to see his underwear."
+However, the ASBO was withdrawn after the judge said that such a ban would breach Drummond's human rights.